 Tour the Historic Site

 The first big site to catch our attention was the Baths of Neptune.
 In Roman times, the baths were one of the social hubs with rooms and tubs of different temperatures and plenty of places to relax for hours.

-Though parts of the baths in Ostia Antica have been lost to time, the intricate mosaic of Neptune on his chariot that graces the floor is one of the most spectacular ruins we’ve seen anywhere in the world.
+Though parts of the baths have been lost to time, the intricate mosaic of Neptune on his chariot that graces the floor is one of the most spectacular ruins we’ve seen anywhere in the world.
 Between its age, its completeness, and the skill used to craft it, everything about this mosaic is astounding.

 Just a few steps beyond the mosaic is the heart of the complex—its vast theater.
 One of the oldest theaters of its kind anywhere, the 2700-seat venue still hosts events today.
 Nearby, the theatrical mask ornaments remind you of where you are.

 Just in front of the theater is the Plaza of the Guilds, which used to be the heart of Rome’s import/export business.
 Mosaics along the walkway advertise the services of the more than 60 shops that used to be here.